paulochiaradia/paulochiaradia/README.md

 <!-- Presentation -->
 <p>
   Hi 👋, I'm Paulo Chiaradia!
-A passionate back-end student from Brazil.
+A passionate microcontrollers and data analysis student from Brazil.

   - 🌱 I’m currently studying Computer Engeneering at UNIFESP

-  - 🔭 I am looking for my first dev job opportunity.
-My dream is to one day work with golang.
+  - 🔭 I am looking for my first tech job opportunity.
 </p>

 <!-- Dropdown -->
 <details>
   <summary>👨‍💻 More about me</summary>

-  - 💬 I am 23 years old, currently living in Brazil.
-I have experience with Go, Typescript, C, SQL and Docker.
+  - 💬 I am 24 years old, currently living in Brazil.
+I have experience with Go, C, SQL, Power BI, ESP32, Arduino, Python and R.
-  - ⚡ I currently work as an IT assistant, always looking to improve my experience in backend development, process automation, and API creation, mainly using Golang.
-I'm passionate about solving complex problems and optimizing workflows.
-My profile is focused on continuous learning and implementing efficient solutions for technical challenges.
+  - ⚡ I currently work as an IT assistant with a growing interest in data analysis and the development of interactive dashboards that turn information into strategic insights.
+I’m exploring solutions that involve data collection through microcontrollers, integrating sensors and IoT devices for monitoring and automation.
+My profile is driven by continuous learning and applying technology to solve real-world challenges with intelligence and efficiency.
 </details>

 ###